Crawling technicolor: Final remarks: Suppression of FCNC s

 According to the theory of extended technicolor (ETC) \cite{ETC1,ETC2, Lane02,Hill03}, there is a unification scale $\Lambda_V \gg \Lambda_v$ at which the SM and TC gauge groups combine to form an ETC gauge group with an intermediate boson $X$ of mass

-The ETC coupling $g_X$ of SM fermions $\psi_\textsc{sm} = q, \ell$ to TC fermions \footnote{Previously denoted $\psi$, as in figure \ref{fig:beta} and eq.~(\ref{TCtrace}).
+The ETC coupling $g_X$ of SM fermions $\psi_\textsc{sm} = q, \ell$ to TC fermions \footnote{Previously denoted as $\psi$, as in Fig.~\ref{fig:beta} and Eq.~(\ref{TCtrace}).
 ETC fermions $\psi_\textsc{etc}$ do not play a major role in this analysis.} $\psi_\textsc{tc}$ and directly or indirectly to other SM fermions induces FCNCs via effective four-fermion interactions such as